-Summer has almost arrived, and we know that means picnics, frisbee and sunny walks, ice cream in hand.
-Perfect for family days out and those lazy, hazy days of summer, many of Hertfordshire’s gloriously green parks sport the coveted Green Flag award, the ultimate benchmark for some of the best outdoor spaces in the UK and across the world.
+Winter wanders, frisbee, 5K running routes and sunny walks, ice cream in hand - we LOVE our Hertfordshire parks for a grabbing a spot of exercise.
+Perfect for blowing away the cobwebs in winter, and those lazy, hazy days of summer, many of Hertfordshire’s gloriously green parks sport the coveted Green Flag award, the ultimate benchmark for some of the best outdoor spaces in the UK and across the world.
 Ready to get outside?
 Read on for some of our favourite Green Flag Award winners.

 Nature seekers, head to Bricket Wood Common for a patchwork of habitats and plethora of wildlife this summer.
 Stroll through acres of ancient woodland and heathland, and along winding streams for sightings of butterflies, great crested newts and yes, those beautiful bluebells!